JohnRoz/config-validators-architecture/README.md

 ## Overview of the Architecture

-1. **`BaseConfig` (Single-File Validation Layer):**
+1. **`Config Models` (Single-File Validation Layer):**
+   Each configuration file is defined as a subclass of `BaseConfig`.
+Each `ConfigModel` defines its own local validations using pydantic's `@field_validator` and/or `@model_validator` decorators (or you can use any other pydantic validator approach (like the `Annotated` approach), as specified in the [pydantic docs](https://docs.pydantic.dev/latest/concepts/validators/)).
+If the validations fail, the `ConfigLoader` will translate that `pydantic.ValidationError` into a `BaseSingleConfigValidationError`, and add it to a list or raise it in a `BaseExceptionGroup` - depending on the `should_raise_on_error` flag that was passed to it.
-   Each configuration file is defined as a subclass of `BaseConfig`, a thin wrapper around Pydantic’s `BaseModel`.
-This layer is actually optional, but can be beneficial to provide more control.
+   `BaseConfig` is a thin wrapper around Pydantic’s `BaseModel`, and is actually optional, but can be beneficial to provide more control.
 It is used in various type hints to represent a pydantic model that is also a config.

 2. **`ConfigLoader` (I/O and Registration):**
    - Uses a registry-based approach (`@register_config_model`) to map a JSON filename to a corresponding Pydantic model.